-Review Your Will Regularly
+The Importance of Reviewing Your Will Regularly

 When reviewing your will and any existing codicils, make sure that the details are up to date.
 And before adding a codicil to a will, take time to proofread it carefully.
 Even accidental errors could create headaches for your heirs and beneficiaries later so it’s important to make sure all the information is correct before moving forward with will changes.